Read With Me (Family Literacy Program)

 (Family Literacy Program)

 Fewer than half of American children (47.8%) between birth and five years are read to every day by their parents, according to Reach Out and Read National Center.
 ICIC's family literacy initiative helps parents become actively involved in their children’s literacy and learning.
 Literacy trainers teach parents how to create literacy experiences at home so learning continues beyond the school day.
-ICIC provides on-site workshops during evening hours, in informal, relaxed sessions that include dinner and book giveaways.
+ICIC provides on-site workshops during evening hours, informal, relaxed sessions that include dinner and book giveaways.

 READING FOR LIFE